streamich/mdast-flat/README.md

 - All footnotes are available in `footnotes` map.

 Main difference from MDAST is that `Parent` node `children` property is an array of numbers (instead of array of nodes).
-Numbers are indices to `node` array, which contain all nodes.
+Numbers are indices into `nodes` array, which contain all nodes.

 ```idl